MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_reported_capabilities.md

 A bitmask that specifies the supported capabilities of the power meter.
 The following flags define the range of values for this member:

+#### PMI_CAPABILITIES_SUPPORT_MEASUREMENT

+This bit is set if the power meter supports power measurement.

+#### PMI_CAPABILITIES_SUPPORT_THRESHOLDS

+This bit is set if the power meter supports power thresholds.

+#### PMI_CAPABILITIES_SUPPORT_BUDGETING

+This bit is set if the power meter supports power budgeting.

+#### PMI_CAPABILITIES_DISCHARGE_ONLY

+This bit is set if the power meter reports data only when the power supply is discharging.
+This is typically the case on mobile battery systems or some uninterruptible power supplies (UPSs).

 ### -field MeasurementUnit